 The city was much bigger than I had expected.
 But with trams gliding through the city center to the reliable bus routes, I found it extremely easy to move around.

-To streamline my travels, I downloaded the local transit app that gave me real-time information on bus schedules, stops, and routes.
+I recommend you download the local transit app.
+It gives real-time information on bus schedules, stops, and routes.

 5. Granada

-A wonderful solo travel Spain destination that is often overlooked is Granada.
-Granada beckons with its crown jewel, the Alhambra, a sprawling Moorish fortress with intricate designs and lush gardens.
+A destination that I would highly recommend for solo travel that is often overlooked is Granada.
+Here you will find the Alhambra, a Moorish fortress with intricate designs and lush gardens.

 But delve deeper into Granada and discover Albayzín with its tea rooms reminiscent of a North African medina, and Realejo, where street art tells modern tales.

-For the solo female traveler, Granada offers the charm of a smaller city that can be explored in 24 hours.
-And the city has a tradition of serving free tapas with drinks which means it’s a budget-friendly culinary exploration.
+For a solo traveler, Granada offers the charm of a smaller city that can be explored in 24 hours.

 From Granada, you can also day a one day in Malaga trip if you have time!